 Children’s civic engagement

 Ricarose Roque, Assistant Professor in Information Science at the College of Media, Communication and Information, University of Colorado (Boulder), leads the Family Creative Learning project.
 Sayamindu Dasgupta is a postdoctoral associate at the MIT Media Lab.
-Sasha Costanza-Chock is Associate Professor of Civic Media in the Comparative Media Studies/Writing Department, Massachusetts Institute of Technology, and author of Out of the Shadows, Into the Streets!
-Transmedia Organizing and the Immigrant Rights Movement.
+Sasha Costanza-Chock is Associate Professor of Civic Media in the Comparative Media Studies/Writing Department, Massachusetts Institute of Technology.

 Photo: ITU Pictures/Flickr/cc